NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Technical Manual/Technical Manual.md

 The application currently uses the spring version 1.5.10.
 The application is run by using Maven.
 Below are some of the componenets of spring used to develop this application. <br>

-#### Spring-Security

-Spring Security framework of Spring enables security restrictions to this Web-based application.
-Spring security uses AutheticationManager to handle authentication and authorization of the incoming Web request.
-A token generated on the frontend, is passed to the authentication API of spring, which inturn authenticates the request.
-It returns with a success/failure response based on authorisation.

 #### Spring-JDBC